kohoutech/Kohoutech.Patch/README.md

 # libTransPatch
-library for routing signals using a graphical unser interface
+library for routing signals using a graphical user interface